 Launching the course is one of the most important parts of the entire process of creating an online course.
 It must be effective, whereby employees understand their purpose in learning the information and how it can be used outside of the workplace.

-A great way to launch your online course is through a cloud-based authoring tool.
-Cloud authoring is a great way to create eLearning courses, particularly if you’re working with a team, as it allows you to share resources, software and other information with members.
-You can thus collaborate and save time, while improving team work within your organization.
+A great way to launch your online courseware is through a cloud-based authoring tool.
+Cloud authoring is a great way to create eLearning courses, particularly if you’re working with a team, as it allows you to share resources, software, and other information with members.
+You can thus collaborate and save time while improving teamwork within your organization.

-Working with a team soon leads to familiarity of each team members’ strengths and weaknesses, as well as methods and styles of working.
+Working with a team soon leads to the familiarity with each team members’ strengths and weaknesses, as well as methods and styles of working.
 When the point of knowing the team member inside out is reached, assigning tasks is made seamless and simple.
 For example, the instructional designer will design the storyboard, the graphic designer will take care of the graphics and the visuals, while the SME will review and make sure that the content is genuine and error-free.
-Cloud-authoring facilitates and improves team work, increasing the efficiency of the whole team, which results in a better final product.
+Cloud-authoring facilitates and improves teamwork, increasing the efficiency of the whole team, which results in a better final product.

 Cloud-based authoring tools allow you to make changes in your eLearning courses even if they have been deployed and are live on a learning management system.
 This comes in handy when you need to upgrade old courses in accordance with changing times and trends.
 Thus, cloud-authoring makes what would have been a complicated process into something where you or any of your team members just need to log in and start editing.
 There are even cloud authoring tools that let you translate the same course into multiple languages!

 With all of the discussed features, you will save an incredible amount of time and effort for a more effective training strategy.
-If you are still using a desktop based authoring tool, we hope you now understand the benefits of investing in a cloud-based authoring tool, in the betterment of your organization.
+If you are still using a desktop-based authoring tool, we hope you now understand the benefits of investing in a cloud-based authoring tool, for the betterment of your organization.

 These online modules are most effectively created through the employment of a good LMS with an integrated authoring tool.
 The authoring tool is responsible for the design and curation of online courses, which determine the extent of training success.